-- Normal: This runs the simulation without saving it to disk. - Save: This runs the simulation and saves it to disk. - Retrieve: This loads a previously saved simulation and plots and prints it as if it were a new run. - Auto Scale Ranges: This sets the X and Y range to auto every time a simulation is run.
-If it is disabled, the values from the range fields will be used.
+- Normal: This runs the simulation without saving it to disk. - Save: This runs the simulation and saves it to disk. - Retrieve: This loads a previously saved simulation and plots and prints it as if it were a new run.

+• Auto Scale Ranges: This sets the X and Y range to auto every time a simulation is run.
+If it is not enabled, the range field values will be used to scale the plot.